 The detonations took place in the Fort Union Formation and upper part of the Williams Fork Formation (Figure 2).
 The Williams Fork Formation is the primary gas-producing zone in the Piceance Basin, a northwest-southeast-oriented structure about 100 miles long and 40-50 miles wide.
 More than 20,000 ft of sedimentary rocks were deposited in this basin.
 The Colorado River divides the Piceance Basin into northern and southern provinces (Figure 1).
-The Rio Blanco site is in the northern province; this portion of the Piceance Basin between the Colorado and White Rivers retains basinlike features, with rocks dipping inward from the margins toward the deepest part of the basin at the northern end (MacLachlan 1987).
+The Rio Blanco site is in the northern province; this portion of the Piceance Basin between the Colorado and White Rivers retains basin-like features, with rocks dipping inward from the margins toward the deepest part of the basin at the northern end (MacLachlan 1987).

 The Fort Union and Williams Fork Formations are encountered at depths of 5330 and 6160 ft bgs, respectively, at the site (ERDA 1975).
-The Williams Fork Formation is composed of low-permeability, discontinuous, interbedded fluvio-deltaic sandstones, and shales.
+The Williams Fork Formation is composed of low-permeability, discontinuous, interbedded fluvio-deltaic sandstones and shales.
 These sandstones vary in clay content; the cleaner sandstones (containing less clay) in the lower two-thirds of the formation have recently been the main targets for hydraulic fracturing and natural gas production.
 Sandstones in the upper one-third of the Williams Fork are not production targets due to their higher water content, which lowers the relative permeability of the gas phase and causes water production to be excessive compared to the amount of gas that can be produced.
-This increased water content was seen in the gas well production testing data obtained at the Rio Blanco site (DOE 2013) and it is also supported by the limited number of natural gas wells in production near the Rio Blanco site is provided in Modeling of Flow and Transport Induced by Gas Production Wells near the Project Rio Blanco Site, Piceance Basin, Colorado (DOE 2013).
+This increased water content was seen in the gas well production testing data obtained at the Rio Blanco site (DOE 2013), and it is also supported by the limited number of natural gas wells in production at the detonation depths near the Rio Blanco site.
+A more detailed description of natural gas production near the Rio Blanco site is provided in Modeling of Flow and Transport Induced by Gas Production Wells near the Project Rio Blanco Site, Piceance Basin, Colorado (DOE 2013).